Eyelid Surgery (Blepharoplasty)

-Eyelid surgery creates a natural, energetic and more youthful appearance.
+Eyelid or eye lift surgery, also known as blepharoplasty, creates a natural, energetic and more youthful appearance.
 Excess eyelid fat, redundant skin and muscle may be removed very conservatively or repositioned.
 If the excess skin of the eyelids is obstructing part of the visual field, the procedure might be covered by insurance.
 Blepharoplasty may be performed alone or in conjunction with other procedures.

 Patient History and Examination

-Consultation for eyelid surgery at the Center for Facial Aesthetics at University Hospitals consists of an extensive evaluation and discussion of the patient's expectations and concerns.
-A history and evaluation of the patient's eyes and eyelids will be performed.
+Consultation for eyelid surgery at University Hospitals consists of an extensive evaluation and discussion of the patient's expectations and concerns.
+A medical history and evaluation of the patient's eyes and eyelids will be performed.
 The available surgical options and recommendations from our team of specialists will be reviewed, including the limitations and risks of the surgery.
-Photographs will be reviewed.
+Photographs will be taken and reviewed for surgical planning.

 Performing Eyelid Surgery

-Eyelid surgery is performed under local anesthesia with sedation or general anesthesia as either outpatient and takes 1 to 1.5 hours.
+Eyelid surgery is performed under local anesthesia with sedation or general anesthesia and takes 1 to 1.5 hours.
 Prior to eyelid surgery, all patients are given written pre- and post-operative instructions to follow for the best outcome.